-As unforeseen or unconsidered workplace hazards are identified during inspections or through other reliable information available to the Agency, this appendix will be revised to correct any errors concerning the application of 29 CFR Part 1910 and 29 CFR Part 1915 standards to shipyard employment.
+As unforeseen or unconsidered workplace hazards are identified during inspections or through other reliable information available to the agency, this appendix will be revised to correct any errors concerning the application of 29 CFR Part 1910 and 29 CFR Part 1915 standards to shipyard employment.
 Comments regarding this appendix should be forwarded via the respective OSHA regional office to the Directorate of Enforcement Programs.
 The office responsible for maintaining this appendix is the Office of Maritime Enforcement.

-In this appendix, the applicability of each 29 CFR Part 1910 standard as it pertains to shipyard employment on vessels (including vessel sections) and shore-side operations (land-side operations, excluding vessels and vessel sections) is indicated with a "Yes", "Yes" (partial coverage), or "No." Additionally, "Remarks/Comments" are provided to further clarify the applicability of the 29 CFR Part 1910 standards, including a reference to any 29 CFR Part 1915 standards that generally take precedence pursuant to 29 CFR 1910.5 - Applicability of Standards.
+In this appendix, the applicability of each 29 CFR Part 1910 standard as it pertains to shipyard employment on vessels (including vessel sections) and shore-side operations (land-side operations, excluding vessels and vessel sections) is indicated with a "Yes," "Yes" (partial coverage), or "No." Additionally, "Remarks/Comments" are provided to further clarify the applicability of the 29 CFR Part 1910 standards, including a reference to any 29 CFR Part 1915 standards that generally take precedence pursuant to 29 CFR 1910.5 - Applicability of Standards.

-OSHA ARCHIVE DOCUMENT NOTICE: This is an OSHA ARCHIVE Document, and may no longer represent OSHA policy.
 29 CFR Part 1910, Subpart D: Walking-Working Surfaces